vuestorefront/storefront-ui/packages/vue/docs/contributing/become-a-contributor.md

 StorefrontUI is a Github repository.
 If you are new to Github, please check [our Github guidelines](github-guidelines.md) for instructions.
 :::

-Anything for a better StorefrontUI and bulding the community is considered contributions :wink:, which include:
+Anything for a better StorefrontUI and building the community is considered contributions :wink:, which include:

 ### Contribute Code
 We have a lot of features that need good helping hand, as always.
 However, there are coding rules you need to follow, for maintaining readability and for us to process your pull request as quickly as possible.
 Please read [our code contributing guide](coding-guidelines.md).